0xMukesh/thw-faucet-cli/blog.md

   yarn add ora@5.4.1
   ```

-  Why are we installing the v5.4.1 of ora ?
-Because the latest version of ora is pure ESM module and instead of changing a hell lot of code, we can just install the version of ora which isn't pure ESM.
+  Why are we installing the v5.4.1 of ora?
+Because the latest version of ora is a pure ESM module and instead of changing a hell lot of code, we can just install the version of ora which isn't pure ESM.

-  Ora comes with in-built TypeScript declarations so there is no need to install separate for it's types.
+  Ora comes with in-built TypeScript declarations so there is no need to install separately for its types.

 - We are importing the `axios` package and the `chalk` package.
 We have already installed the `chalk` package previously.
 So to install `axios` package run the following command: